 FICO Reveals How Credit Mistakes Affect Your FICO Score

-We know that payment history and amount of debt are the two biggest factors that affect our credit scores.
+We know that payment history and the amount of debt are the two biggest factors that affect our credit scores.
 Have you ever wondered what the specific impact on your FICO score would be if you made a late credit card payment?
 Or just how many points will you lose if you max out your credit card?

 For years, consumers have had little (free) knowledge about how these and other negative actions would affect their credit scores.
 Thanks to FICO's Credit Problem Comparison, we know a little more about how many points will be lost from some of the most common mistakes.